thomasxm/BOAZ_beta/README.md

 ## Acknowledgments

-A special thanks to the researchers and developers whose work has inspired, contributed to, and made this tool possible:
+A special thanks to the researchers and developers whose work has inspired, contributed to, and made this tool possible.
+All credit goes to the original authors of the techniques and tools:

 * [Inceptor - Bypass AV-EDR solutions combining well known techniques](https://github.com/klezVirus/inceptor/blob/main/slides/Inceptor%20-%20Bypass%20AV-EDR%20solutions%20combining%20well%20known%20techniques.pdf)